hengrv/biggmarket/docs/features.md

 # Functional Requirements (F):
 ### F1.1 User can create an account, with their details stored in the database.
-* The user can create their account or sign in with their Google account.
-The account's Full Name, Username and Email, is then be stored in the database.
+* The user can use their Google account for authentication to create or sign in to their account.
+Account details such as Full Name, Username and Email, are stored in a PostgreSQL database.
-* The user's username by default is their email's local part.
+* Username by default is the user email's local part.

   Please see:

   - [Log-in Screen Capture](../docs/screenshots/Log%20in%20Screen.png)

 ### F1.2 Users can edit their profile and settings.
-* Users can access their profiles and upload or edit their profile picture.
+* Users can view their profiles and upload or edit their profile picture in the Profile page.
 * The user can also edit their Full Name, Username, Email, Bio, and Location.
-* The user is also able to edit their profile settings, such as signing out and deleting their profile.
+* The user is also able to access profile settings, such as signing out and deleting their account.

   Please see: